Growth Navigate Startup Tools: The Right Stack for Scaling a Startup

 Sales and CRM

-Even pre-revenue startups benefit from a basic CRM.
+Even pre-revenue startups benefit from a basic CRM tool.
 Tracking conversations, follow-ups, and pipeline stages in a spreadsheet stops working fast.
-The question isn’t whether you need a CRM — it’s which one matches your current stage without locking you into something you’ll outgrow awkwardly.
+The question isn’t whether you need a CRM tool — it’s which one matches your current stage without locking you into something you’ll outgrow awkwardly.
+The right tools here are foundational to business growth.

 Team Collaboration and Communication